Biopharmaceutical specialists to help you navigate the most demanding projects

 CMC technical, formulation and delivery

-Sangita Seshadri, Ph.D., is an expert in drug formulation and delivery, she provides expertise and technical leadership in strategic development and commercialization of traditional and novel platform and product-specific dosage forms and delivery systems.
+Sangita Seshadri, Ph.D., is an expert in drug formulation and delivery.
+She provides expertise and technical leadership in strategic development and commercialization of traditional and novel platform and product-specific dosage forms and delivery systems.

-With 20 years of industrial experience at companies such as Nektar Therapeutics and Juvaris Biotherapeutics, Sangita’s focus is to deliver robust, commercially viable formulation and process solutions for dry powder, solid and liquid small molecule, peptide and protein drug products.
+With 20 years of industrial experience at companies such as Nektar Therapeutics and Juvaris BioTherapeutics, Sangita’s focus is to deliver robust, commercially viable formulation and process solutions for dry powder, solid and liquid small molecule, peptide, and protein drug products.

-Sangita holds a Ph.D. in chemistry from the University of California, Santa Cruz, an M.S. in Chemistry from San Jose State University, and B.Sc. and M.S. in biochemistry from the University of Bombay, India.
+Sangita holds a Ph.D. in chemistry from the University of California, Santa Cruz, an M.S. in chemistry from San Jose State University, and B.Sc. and M.S. in biochemistry from the University of Bombay, India.

 Mary K. Shean

-Operations / Project Management
+Operations and Project Management